 Thai Iced Tea In 1L Cup

-Broti is a local beverage pop-up shop selling teas — Thai Iced tea, Charcoal Matcha and Earl Grey Milk Tea, and flavoured sodas in signature 1L cups.
+Broti is a local beverage pop-up shop selling teas — Thai Iced Tea, Green Milk Tea, Charcoal Matcha and Earl Grey Milk Tea, and flavoured sodas in signature 1L cups.

 Russet Potato Fries with Special Cheese and Chilli Beef Sauces